-Most parents after divorce have issues with understand the regulations and also ways in which child support must be paid.
-More often than not, it is challenging to figure out the amount you or your former should be paying.
+After divorce, most parents have issues understanding the regulations and how child support must be paid.
+More often than not, it is challenging to figure out the amount you or your former spouse should be paying.

-This is where Clagett and Barnett is ready to help you and protect your legal rights.
-Our professional child support attorneys are very experienced in this field to prevent any abuse of a dishonest party over the other.
-Here it is essential to understand how much child support you or your former spouse are entitled to get.
+This is where the child support attorneys at Clagett and Barnett come in to help you protect your legal rights.
+Our experienced lawyers can help you navigate child custody and child support maintenance payments to prevent any abuse of a dishonest party over the other.
+It is essential to understand how much child support you or your former spouse are entitled to get.

 Unlike numerous other states, Kentucky gives no automatic parenting time credit that can lower the amount of child support.

 The only way in which parenting time could influence the quantity of child support you obtain or pay is if the family court considers the visitations are significantly in excess of those typically accepted by the court.
 The court will make modifications to child support on a case-by-case basis.